backwardspy/spaceblacken/README.md

-# spacemacs-blacken
+# spaceblacken

 Sets [blacken](https://github.com/proofit404/blacken) as the default formatter for the `python` layer in spacemacs.

 ## Usage

 1. Clone this repository into your private layer directory (`~/.emacs.d/private/` by default).
-2. Add `blacken` to your `dotspacemacs-configuration-layers` and restart spacemacs.
+2. Add `spaceblacken` to your `dotspacemacs-configuration-layers` and restart spacemacs.

 Upon entering `python-mode`, press `, =` (evil) or `M-RET =` (emacs) to run the `blacken-buffer` command.